-- Infant industry clause (article 23 of the WA EPA): the iEPA has not such specific article even though the article 16 on export taxes and 25 on bilateral safeguards of the iEPA mention the infant industry issue as an argument to increase them, an argument which is also mentioned in the corresponding articles 13 and 22 of the WA EPA.
-The article 23 of WA EPA underscores that "These measures may be applied for a period of up to eight (8) years.
-The application of the measures may be extended by a decision of the Joint Council of the EPA", which is much longer than "on temporary basis" in "exceptional circumstances" allowed for export taxes and the four years mentioned for bilateral safeguards. - Multilateral safeguards (article 21 of the WA EPA): the WA EPA provides that the EU would refrain to use the multilateral safeguards of GATT article XIX, the Safeguard agreement and article 5 of the Agreement on Agriculture (the special safeguard which can be triggered for excessive import quantities or too low import prices) but only for 5 years.
-Which implies that it could use them afterwards.
-There is no article for multilateral safeguards in the iEPA, and no allusion is made to the ECOWAS safeguards.
-Yet the complementary protection tax (CPT) a surtax to the CET-ECOWAS is applied to products imported from third countries in two cases: when the volume of imports of a product in a year increases by more than or equal to 25% than the average of imports of the last three years, or when the average CIF price over one month of an imported product falls below 80% of the average import prices of the last three years.
-ECOWAS countries may set the level of the CPT up to a maximum of 70%, within each ECOWAS country's bound MFN level within the WTO.
-So that we see that this CPT is much broader than the bilateral safeguards of the WA EPA or the iEPAS as it applies also to low import prices and that the WA EPA and IC iEPA prevent to use this ECOWAS CPT to imports from the EU, in contradiction with ECOWAS regional integration. - Prohibition of quantitative restrictions (article 18 of the iEPA and article 34 of WA EPA), which is even more abnormal that the EU uses them for its agricultural products in its other free trade agreements.
-As the EU sensitive products concern temperate products not exported by WA (of which Ghana), with the exception of sugar which is a product of both climates, this provision penalizes only IC. - The sharp drop in tax revenues would reduce all budgets devoted to education, health, small farmers and environment protection.
-The more so as Ghana, as the rest of WA, is already facing three structural challenges: population explosion, climate change and food deficit, even with the EU if we exclude cocoa when the average food deficit was of €75.6 million from 2010 to 2015.
+- Impossibility to raise export taxes beyond the level at T (assumed to be 2015). - The MFN clause (Article 6 of the EPA) would require Ghana to give the EU any more favorable treatment, particularly tariff reductions, resulting from agreements with other major developed or emerging countries. - The "rendez-vous" clause (Article 106) provides that, six months after the conclusion of the EPA, negotiations should begin to expand the EPA liberalizations to new issues that all DCs have refused at the WTO: services, intellectual property, investment, competition, government procurement, current payments and capital movements, etc. - Prohibition of quantitative restrictions (Article 34), which is even more abnormal that the EU uses them for its agricultural products in its other free trade agreements. - The sharp drop in tax revenues would reduce all budgets devoted to education, health, small farmers and environment protection.
+The more so as Ghana, as the rest of WA, is already facing three structural challenges: population explosion, climate change and food deficit, even with the EU if we exclude cocoa when the average food deficit was of ε 75.6 million from 2010 to 2015.
 To which we could add the collapse in the last two years of most commodities prices except cocoa, of which of oil products (having accounted for 33.9% of Ghana's total exports to the EU28-RU in 2015). - Without forgetting that Ghana will suffer from the EU dumping of its agricultural products as the EPA will liberalize more than 50% of Ghana imports of agricultural products from the EU at T20.
 In 2013 the EU subsidies to its agricultural exports to Ghana reached €70.9 million, of which €36 million to bovine meat, €19.3 million to poultry meat, €8.3 million to cereals, €5.4 million to dairy products and €2 million to pig meat.
 The more so as the EU has refused to deal with the issue of its domestic agricultural subsidies in the EPA, that it refuses to deal as well at the WTO, alleging that most of them are fully decoupled and notified in the green box.

-IV - Conclusion: two favorable alternatives to the EPA exist that the EU refuses a WTO consensus in 2015 to renew for 10 years its preferential trade agreement with SSA, with a formal approval of the EU Council and Parliament.
+IV - Conclusion: the two favorable alternatives to the EPA that the EU refuses

+The first alternative would be to get a WTO waiver for all sub-Saharan Africa (SSA) EPAs, of which to West Africa and the two interim EPAs, as the United States (US) example which got a WTO consensus in 2015 to renew for 10 years its preferential trade agreement with SSA, with a formal approval of the EU Council and Parliament.
 This would be easily obtained for the EU since the banana war has been buried since December 2009 with Andean and Central American exporting countries which were at the origin of the EU condemnation at the WTO and the abandonment of the Lomé conventions for the Cotonou Agreement establishing the EPAs.